Free-Geek/JavaScript-2/README.md

 };
 ```

-When we add a function as a property, it's called a *method*:
+Functions can also be properties.
+When we do this, the function is called a *method*:
 ``` javascript
 const myDog = {
   paws: 4,